Marriage Lawyers in Serbia

 - Partners must be at least 18 years of age when getting married in Serbia.

 Depending from one case to another, the Serbian authorities might ask for additional documents, and complete attention in this matter should be considered by Australian citizens, for example, and that because they need an Apostille Stamp on the Single Status Report.
 For immediate legal advice you can talk to one of our marriage lawyers in Serbia, as our team can take care of such matters.
+In case of foreigners, they can also collaborate with our immigration lawyers in Serbia.
+They have the necessary expertize and can explain the immigration to Serbia procedures.

 Marriage conditions for Dutch citizens in Serbia